Staff Conferences That Inform, Align, Create And Motivate

 A staff conference is a big investment.
 You need a strong reason to get everyone out of the organisation for a day.
 Feedback from our events always say that the event exceeded expectations by a large margin.
 Some of the typical outcomes of our Staff Conferences and Staff Away Days are:

-- Better connection and cameraderie between the functions within the business – that “One Company” feeling
+◼ Better connection and camaraderie between the functions within the business – that “One Company” feeling

 An all-staff meeting is a huge commitment.
 So the time must be used wisely, productively.
 Staff can become resentful of a day that is wasted when they know their work will be waiting for them when they get back.
 So the day must feel more valuable than an average day.
 You have to do things that are best done in such a setting.

-In addition to the practical work of such an event, there are also the symbolic and consequential communication.
+In addition to the practical work of such an event, there is also symbolic and consequential communication.
 The memory of a day together can influence the feelings about the company.
 A contentious day will leave an impression of discord.
 A badly organised or thought-through day will reduce confidence in the management.
 The reverse of these is also true.
 The organisation’s trust in management can be greatly increased in such an event.
-The organisation’s self esteem can also be very positively effected.
+The organisation’s self-esteem can also be very positively affected.

 We’ve never run the same staff conference twice.
 We always blend a variety of session types to achieve a balanced agenda where serious stuff is dealt with in an engaging way: